dArignac/april/README.md

 ### Create a release
 * adjust the version in `package.json`
-* ensure that all changes are added to the changelog in the `README.md` file
+* ensure that all changes are added to the changelog in the `README.md` file with the correct version number
 * check if to update translations, if so, update the `pot` file and the translations
 * commit with a release message
 * tag and push the tag and wait until TravisCI has released it